bsterno/team-up/README.md

 #### To do:

-- Update the way a user navigates all games to make it more intuitive/user friendly
+- Update the way a user navigates through all games to make it more intuitive/user friendly
 - Incorporate more AJAX so the user experience is more seamless